phalcon/blog/_posts/2016-03-07-phalconphp-and-php7.md

 You now have PhalconPHP and PHP7 working.

 Can you expect PhalconPHP to be even faster?
 No, but you can expect to see your your app be much faster since your PHP code will run better with the new engine.
-Plus, you won’t have any overhead since PhalconPHP is a extension.
+Plus, you won't have any overhead since PhalconPHP is a extension.
 The best part of all this is that you get all the new features that PHP7 brings to the table.

 Do take into account that PHP7 is still rather new, and most of the commonly used extensions like memcache, memcached, and redis are available in Dev/Beta branches, so you need to reinstall them.